 Picture this: You're watching a commercial about this new, eccentric food.
 You feel yourself sinking into the couch, wondering, "What even is spiralized zucchini?"
-You flip the power off and let your mind reminisce on all of the beloved, traditional foods you grew up savoring, like burgers, macaroni and cheese, and BBQ ribs.
+You flip the power off and let your mind reminisce on all of the beloved, traditional foods you grew up savoring, like burgers, macaroni and cheese, and ribs.
 If you're salivating by just the sound of this description, this master list of classic American foods is the challenge you've been looking for.
-You might as well add them to your food bucket list now!
+You might as well add them to your bucket list of foods to try—why not?

 The team at Eat This, Not That! has compiled 50 cherished American foods everyone from coast to coast loves, along with some fascinating history about each.
 (Admittedly, not every food is from America, but we've come to see them as American staples!)
 And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 "Take me out to the ballgame!"
 We're kickstarting this list with the signature food of America's favorite pastime; it's no wonder why there's a brand of hot dogs called Ballpark.
 The hot dog is said to have gotten its name from a cartoonist for the New York Journal named Tad Dorgan in 1901.
 He hastily sketched the scene from the New York Polo Grounds that showed vendors launching hot dogs from hot water tanks yelling, "They're red hot!"
 These hot dogs, however, were made out of sausage, whereas today's hot dogs can be made from a myriad of different kinds of meat.